 To fully experience the local culture and traditions in Hungary, international students can participate in local festivals, try traditional Hungarian cuisine, and join cultural groups.
 Additionally, make sure to learn basic Hungarian phrases to facilitate daily interactions.

-Moreover, when at school, international students can make the most of their academic experience in Hungary by actively participating in class discussions.
+Moreover, when at school, international students can make the most of their academic experience by actively participating in class discussions.
 Seeking help from professors, interacting with local students and getting involved in extracurricular activities are also recommended.